Posted on 5 Comments

 1%

 Lard and tallow are both affected by their diet, lard more-so than tallow.
-Pasture-raised, grass-fed lard and tallow will both have higher saturated fatty acids and lower unsaturated fatty acids – the table above is a round average estimate.
+Pasture-raised and grass-fed fats have higher saturated fatty acids and lower unsaturated fatty acids.
+The table above is a round average estimate.

-As you can see, the differences in fatty profiles vary but are still very similar!
-The main difference in tallow from lard is that it has slightly more saturated fatty acids by a mere 3% and an additional polyunsaturated fatty acid called Linolenic Acid.
-All of these minute chemical differences causes us to treat them differently, however.
+As you can see, the differences in fatty profiles vary, but are still very similar!
+The main difference in tallow from lard is a mere 3% more saturated fats and an extra polyunsaturated fatty acid called Linolenic Acid.
+All of these minute chemical differences causes us to treat them differently, though.
 We have to make products in various ways depending upon the fat we choose to use and their applications.

 We also take into great consideration the different nutrients that (pasture-raised) lard and tallow offer, see chart below.